petertseng/adventofcode-rb-2019/README.md

 * Day 07 (Amplification Circuit): Assume all amplifiers perform a linear transform mx+b and determine m and b to reduce the number of times the amplifiers need to be run.
 * Day 09 (Intcode Relative): Function call optimisation.
 If a function is called multiple times with the same argument(s), immediately place the correct return value (from previous call) onto the stack and return.
 Turns the `f(n - 1) + f(n - 3)` recurrence runtime from exponential to linear.
 * Day 11 (Intcode Langton's Ant): Determine ant's periodicity by exmaining its program counter, then reimplement the logic natively to avoid calling the ant so many times.
+* Day 13 (Breakout): Hijack execution and call the function for when a block gets broken, passing it all block locations.
+Could do even better by extracting the affine transform constants (for score calculation) out of the program, but this seemed good enough.

 # Takeaways